Free Crochet Pattern...Travel Blooms

-Crochet a couple of these cuties for your summer travels.
+Crochet Travel Blooms are a fun way to both decorate and keep track of your luggage for all of your travels.
 A simple bloom with a pretty strap makes locating your luggage or bag at the airport super easy.
-Also cute on tote bags, backpacks, or beach bags too!
-These make thoughtful gifts for all of the world travelers in your life if you need a quick present.
+Also cute on tote bags, backpacks, or beach bags.
+These make thoughtful gifts for all of the world travelers in your life if you need a quick present too!

 Materials: